jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/aio_duplex_install_kubernetes.rst

 For host-based Ceph:

 #.
-Initialize with add ceph backend:
+Initialize with add Ceph backend:

    ::